matthatem/MSASolver/README.md

 Heuristic search for Multiple Sequence Alignment (MSA)

-This is project contains an implementation of the MSA domain with affine gap costs and a version of the A* algorithm for computing minimum cost alignments.
+This project contains an implementation of the MSA domain with affine gap costs and a version of the A* algorithm for computing minimum cost alignments.
 It's provided as a Maven project written in Java.
 Below are instructions for building and running a simple experiment.

 #### Build